-STRUCTURED REUNIFICATION is the process used to reunify children with their parents, guardians or caregivers, following a school emergency.
+R E U N I F I C A T STRUCTURED REUNIFICATION is the process used to reunify children with their parents, guardians or caregivers, following a school emergency.
 Regular dismissal procedures are not followed.
-STRUCTURED REUNIFICATION requires:

-- Maintaining accurate information on the location of each child. - Preventing unauthorized individuals from having access to or removing children. - Verifying the identity of individuals coming to take custody of children. - Verifying each individual has the legal right to take custody the child for which they have asked. - Keeping record of who each student is released to, the method used to verify their identity and the time of the pick-up.
+STRUCTURED REUNIFICATION requires: Maintaining accurate information on the location of each child.
+Preventing unauthorized individuals from having access to or removing children.
+Verifying the identity of individuals coming to take custody of children.
+Verifying each individual has the legal right to take custody of the child for which they have asked.
+I O N Keeping record of who each student is released to, the method used to verify their identity and the time of the pick-up.